ISO/IEC 27006-1

 The scope is to “specify requirements and provide guidance for bodies providing audit and certification of an information security management system (ISMS), in addition to the requirements contained within ISO/IEC 17021 and ISO/IEC 27001.
 It is primarily intended to support the accreditation of certification bodies providing ISMS certification.”

-Any properly-accredited body providing ISO/IEC 27001 certificates must fulfill the requirements in ISO/IEC 27006 plus ISO/IEC 17021-1 and ISO 19011 in terms of their competence, suitability and reliability to perform their work properly.
-This is necessary to ensure that issued ISO/IEC 27001 certificates are meaningful, and truly indicate that the organisation has fully satisfied the requirements of ISO/IEC 27001.
-Since literally anyone can issue certificates without necessarily following the certification processes specified in this standard, even substantially non-conformant organisations could conceivably buy their ISMS certificates or simply ‘self-certify’ (assert rather than demonstrate conformity), discrediting the whole certification structure.
+Any duly-accredited CB providing ISO/IEC 27001 conformity certificates must fulfill the requirements in ISO/IEC 27006-1 plus ISO/IEC 17021-1 and ISO 19011 in terms of their competence, suitability and reliability to perform their work properly.
+This is necessary to ensure that issued ISO/IEC 27001 certificates are meaningful, and truly indicate that the organisation has fully satisfied the stated requirements.
+Since literally anyone can issue certificates without necessarily following the certification processes specified in this standard, even substantially non-conformant organisations could conceivably purchase their ISMS certificates or simply ‘self-certify’ (assert rather than demonstrate conformity), potentially discrediting the whole certification structure.
+In other words, accreditation is an important control for certification.

 Structure